LandRegistry/bg-dev-pack-redesign/app/apis/submit-an-application/1.0/technical-guide.md

 <ul class="govuk-list govuk-list--bullet">
 <li>The party is being used as a lender on a transaction with a valid MDRef</li>
 <li>The party is being used as a borrower</li>
+<li>That party is being used as a lender in a discharge transaction </li>
 </ul>
 <p class="govuk-body">In these cases the <code class="app-code app-code--inline">company_number</code> is optional.</p>